SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-lists-and-libraries.md

 ## Fields of type BCS external data, Geolocation, OutcomeChoice, Image, Html, or SummaryLinks

 Certain field types (BCS external data, Geolocation, OutcomeChoice in edit mode, Image, Html and SummaryLinks) are not (yet) built to work in a modern user interface.
-To remediate these you can follow these approaches:
+To remediate these you can apply below approaches:

-- Remove the field from the views: the field is still there in edit mode (so you get a classic edit experience)
+- Remove the field from the views: the field is still there, so you get a classic edit experience but at least the views are modern
 - Migrate the fields data into a new field which is compatible with modern
 - Completely drop the field if it's not being used

-## Having customized list view pages containing more than the list XSLTListViewWebPart
+## Having customized list view pages containing more than just the list XSLTListViewWebPart

 Classic list view and edit pages are editable by users, so you could for example add additional web parts on a list view page.
 If you've done that then the list will not show anymore in modern.
 To remediate this the only approach you can follow is to drop the added web parts from the list pages.